 Authentication is managed via API key for Developer level access.
 Developers do not need to authenticate separately to use our APIs, as the platform knows you’re a registered user from your API key.

-You can also request tiles in WebP or Jpeg format.
+You can request tiles in WebP, PNG or JPEG format.